MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/quota-summary.md

 __Detail CSV__

-The detail CSV contains the data that also produces the peak core usage table but with additional data sampled at 1 minute intervals.
-Therefore a detailed export of a peak core usage table filtered for the last  hour containing a single build deployed in 1 region will produce approximately 60 rows (i.e. 1 build & region row per minute).
-The schema of the CSV are:
+The detail CSV contains the data that also produces the peak core usage table but with additional data sampled at 1-minute intervals.
+Therefore a detailed export of a peak core usage table filtered for the last hour containing a single build deployed in one region produces approximately 60 rows.
+For example, one build and region row per minute.
+The schema of the CSV is:

 CSV Fields | Description | Example
 ------------ | ------------- | -------------